SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

 }
 ```

-- Differences between `implement` and `extends`
+- The differences between `implement` and `extends`

 - `default` and `static` methods

-- What is the concept behind abstract classes
+- What the concept behind abstract classes is

 ``` java
 class Device {